 Plans and Pricing

 Because each task is different, and can require different lengths of time and even physical exertion, there are no monthly plans offered like you see at Fancy Hands or other “purely virtual” assistant companies.
 The benefit of that is there is no recurring cost, and you can try out the service for a very low risk.

-Have you tried them?
-If so, please share your experience below.
+Have you tried Task Rabbit?
+If so, please share a review of your experience below.